You Know Exactly What Needs to Get Done. Starting it is The Problem.

 When your brain freezes at 2pm, you do not need motivation.
 You need a script.
 This gives you one.

 Audio-first.
 Anti-abandonment.
-Built for real work interruptions.
+Built for real-world interruptions.

 • clarity, not motivation